Engin-Boot/pong-stage-AleenaSaleem/Stage0/Incentives.md

-# Incentivise the players based on performance
+# Incentivize the players based on performance